shiva1515/shiva1515.github.io/_posts/2019-06-08-Adversarial-Autoencoder.md

 Let's see the code of AAE in pytorch.in this code, we see text generation by using SMILES(molecular generation)

-I used pycharm; I suggest you to use google collab for this code and please reduce the size of the data as real data needs a huge computation.
+I used pycharm; I suggest you to use google collab for this code and please reduce the size of the data as real data needs a huge computation. to see the full code please visit this <a href="https://github.com/bayeslabs/genmol/tree/shubham/genmol/aae" target="_blank">Github</a> page.

 **Import dataset and data-preprocessing:**<br/>
 We use the same <a href="/2019/06/05/All-you-need-to-know-about-Vae-(Part-2).html#Import_dataset" target="_blank">dataset</a> as we use in VAE and also same <a href="/2019/06/05/All-you-need-to-know-about-Vae-(Part-2).html#Build vocabulary" target="_blank">vocabulary</a><br/>